ForMyFreedom/ForFable-Front/README.md

 ## How to start the project
 1. Download the source (recommendation: Github Desktop)
 2. Have Node.js installed
-3. Install the dependencies with `pip install`
+3. Install the dependencies with `npm install`
 4. Run with `npm run dev`